mariordgez/final-capstone-rails/README.md

 ### Login Usernames

-To login use the one of the following usernames:
+To login use one of the following usernames:

 | Username |
 |----------|